 - How can I best support you to achieve those goals?

 Encourage employees to learn from each other.
-One organization’s learning and development program is taught by employees.
-They teach classes and workshops that range from extracurricular skills to those that are essential to their roles.
+One organization's learning and development programs are taught by employees.
+These employees teach classes and workshops that range from extracurricular skills to those that are essential to their roles.
 The community aspect fosters collaboration and team support.